vivek0240/gplayforAndroid/Package-Comparison.md

 * ² Google Dialer depends on Dialer Framework; Google Now depends on Search; Pixel Launcher depends on Search and Wallpapers; Project Fi depends on GCS
 * ³ Google WebView Stub only installs a placeholder APK of Google WebView that needs to be updated to function.
 Requires Android 7.0 or higher
 * ⁴ Google Digital Wellbeing & Sounds requires Android 9.0 Pie.
-* ⁵ Trusted Face & Face Unlock have been removed by Google in Android 10+.
-See [Notes for Android 10.x](https://github.com/opengapps/opengapps/wiki/Notes-for-Android-10.x)
 * Note that some applications are only available on higher Android versions or compatible hardware